 Types of Warehouse Automation Technology

-- Goods-to-Person (G2P): With G2P, goods are delivered directly to warehouse operators through the use of carousels, vertical lift modules, or conveyors.
-This type of warehouse automation increases efficiency, throughput, and productivity while reducing warehouse congestion.
+- Goods-to-Person (G2P): With G2P, goods are delivered directly to warehouse operators through the use of carousels, vertical lift modules or conveyors.
+This type of warehouse automation increases efficiency, throughput and productivity while reducing warehouse congestion.

 - Voice picking and tasking: Pick by voice or voice picking uses mobile headsets and speech recognition to direct warehouse pickers to the accurate picking location.

-- Automated sortation systems: These systems identify goods on a conveyor system and redirect them to their designated warehouse locations using barcode scanners, radio frequency identification (RFID) and sensors.
+- Automated sortation systems: These systems identify goods on a conveyor system and redirect them to their designated warehouse locations using barcode readers, radio frequency identification (RFID) and sensors.
 This type of warehouse automation is used for receiving, picking and packing.

 What Warehouse Processes Can be Automated?